lcn2/polite.english.words/README.md

 If you do wish remove words from our list, then we ask that you consider in your same [pull request](https://github.com/lcn2/polite.words/pulls) to add some new words to keep the polite English language word list long.
 See below for "Q: How do I add polite English language words to your list?" as well as for "Q: What is allowed in the word list?".

+## Q: Why is a given word not in your list?

+A word may be missing from the [polite.english.words.txt](https://github.com/lcn2/polite.english.words/blob/master/polite.english.words.txt) file simply because nobody has added it so far.
+In some cases a otherwise perfectly polite word may have been removed because in combination with other words, the word in question would be considered impolite by most people.
+It is also possible that the word may have been removed by mistake.

+If you find a polite word that is missing from the [polite.english.words.txt](https://github.com/lcn2/polite.english.words/blob/master/polite.english.words.txt) file, then **PLEASE** open a [pull request](https://github.com/lcn2/polite.words/pulls) to recommend that the polite word be added.

+See below for the "Q: How do I add polite English language words to your list?".

 ## Q: How do I add polite English language words to your list?

 **A**: We are happy to accept reasonable suggestions adding English language words to our list.